tyaga001/tyaga001/README.md

 - [Twitter](https://twitter.com/TheAnkurTyagi)
 - [Website](https://theankurtyagi.com/)

-Feel free to reach out if you want to collaborate on a project or just chat about the latest in tech!
+Feel free to reach out if you want to collaborate on a project or just chat about the latest developer tools in tech.